danielmarin0051/QuickUbuntuVMSetup/README.md

 conda install -c anaconda cmake
 ```

-You add this to your `.bashrc` to always be on the `dev` virtual environment on startup by default.
+You can add this to your `.bashrc` to always be on the `dev` virtual environment on startup by default.

 ```bash
 conda activate dev